 However, this does not mean you are off the hook if you throw a wild party and your employees go out and hurt someone while drunk.
 If you are co-hosting the event with a local bar or restaurant, you may share responsibility with the establishment.
 Further, you should have a plan in place to check identifications for legal drinking age, especially if the public has access to the venue.
 Some municipalities have social host laws.

-Just as important, consider that if your employees are injured while drinking at a holiday party, you may lose the protections of the workers’ compensation law.
-Usually, your employees have an “exclusive remedy,” meaning they must use the workers’ compensation laws to recover from your insurer.
-If, however, you provided alcohol irresponsibly and it led to the injury, your employee, and anyone he or she hurt, could potentially pursue an action against you for personal injuries.
-If you are at all uncertain of the law, check with a lawyer.
+Just as important, consider that if your employees are injured while drinking at a holiday party, you may lose the protections of workers’ compensation law.
+Usually, employees have an ‘exclusive remedy,’ meaning they must use workers’ compensation laws to recover from your insurer.
+However, if you provided alcohol irresponsibly and it led to the injury, your employee, and anyone they hurt, could potentially pursue a personal injury lawsuit against you.
+For guidance on how this applies to your situation, it’s recommended that you contact an experienced attorney.

 No. 2: Dress the Part